MileHacker Logo

 • Plan your parking in advance, especially in well-known tourist areas.

-• Use hands-free devices if using your phone while driving.
+• Use hands-free devices when using your phone while driving.

-• Familiarize yourself with local traffic rules before driving.
+• Familiarize yourself with local traffic rules ahead of driving.

 • Be aware of weather conditions, which can impact driving and boating.